-Decorations are showing up in shops and homes and gift lists are getting longer.
+It's that time of year when holiday decorations start showing up in shops and homes and wish lists are getting longer.
 With Black Friday and Cyber Monday rapidly approaching, the savviest shoppers are already using Black Friday apps on their smartphones to keep an eye on the deals.

-According to ShopperTrak, Black Friday 2011 was the largest retail spending day yet, with $11.4 billion changing hands.
-This year as always, the plethora of ads shoved in your face during the weeks leading up to Black Friday makes it hard to find the best deals.
-To help you out, we checked several Black Friday apps that have been updated and released for 2012, many of which accompany websites.
+Although last year's Black Friday sales declined for the first time since 2009, consumers still spent $57.4 billion during the 2013 Black Friday weekend, according to Bloomberg.
+This year, experts predict that overall holiday spending will exceed last season's dispiriting tally.
+And, as always, the plethora of ads shoved in your face during the weeks leading up to Black Friday makes it hard to find the best deals.
+We checked several Black Friday apps that have been updated and released for 2014, many of which accompany websites.
 Use these Black Friday apps to stay abreast of the latest deals and add items to a saved shopping list while you're out and about.
 When you return home, log on to the site for easier viewing.

-Shopping Tip.With so much information being "leaked" in the weeks before Black Friday it's easy to get dragged down by information overload.
+Shopping Tip.With so much information being "leaked" in the weeks before Black Friday (see Doorbusters.net for a prediction roundup), it's easy to get dragged down by information overload.
 It's also easy to be swept up in the storm of gale-force sales and overspend on items you don't really need.
 The Black Friday apps noted above are helpful resources for finding deals this November.
-But the best approach to holiday shopping calls for a list of specific items or people you want to buy presents for and using the search and wish list-functions in the Black Friday apps to find exactly what you need.
-The gift to yourself?
-You'll save money, and more importantly, avoid overspending this year.
+But the best approach to holiday shopping calls for a list of specific items and/or gift recipients and using the search and wish list functions in the Black Friday apps to find exactly what you're looking for.
+The gift to you?
+Saving money, and more importantly, avoiding overspending this year.